xot/ElectraOne/DOCUMENTATION.md

 ## Device control (```EffectController```)

 The remote script also manages the currently selected device, through a second dynamic preset (alongside the static mixer preset outlined above).
 The idea is that whenever you change the currently selected device (indicated by the 'Blue Hand' in Live), the corresponding preset for that device is uploaded to the E1 so you can control it remotely.

 The ```EffectController.py``` module handles this, with the help of
 - ```ElectraOneDumper.py``` (that creates device presets on the fly based on the information it can obtain from Live about the parameters of the device, see [further below](#generating-an-e1-preset)),
-- ```Devices.py```(that contains preloaded, fine-tuned, presets for common devices), and
+- ```Devices.py```(that contains curated, fine-tuned, presets for common devices), and
 - ```GenericDeviceController.py``` that contains the code to update midi maps and refresh state (that is also used to control the Eq devices in the mixer preset).

+Starting with E1 firmware version 3.4, the curated presets stored in ```Devices.py``` can actually be uploaded once to the E1 and stored on its internal file system.
+A SysEx call can then quickly stage such a preloaded preset in the effect slot.

 Module ```EffectController.py``` uses the same method as described above for the different mixer classes to map MIDI controls to device parameters,  initialising controller values and keeping values in sync.
 This is relatively straightforward as all device parameters can be mapped using ```LiveMidiMap.map_midi_cc```.
 (Note that unfortunately certain devices omit certain controls from their parameter list.)
 The complexity lies in having the right preset to upload to the E1, and knowing how the CC parameters are assigned in this preset.